 In the absence of a formal financial settlement, it’s open to either party to make an application to the court, even many years later.
 In another well-publicised case, an ex-wife successfully sought a large financial settlement 20 years following her divorce from a husband who had subsequently become a multi-millionaire.

 Also, divorce does not resolve any issues regarding children, specifically with whom they should live and have contact.
-If arrangements for the children cannot be agreed, it will be necessary to apply to the court for a Child Arrangements Order, which cannot be made online.
+If arrangements for the children cannot be agreed, it will be necessary to apply to the court for a Child Arrangements Order.
+If arrangements for children cannot be agreed, you will need to explore mediation as an option before you can make an application to the court.

 Flexible legal advice and representation